jsp1999/Code-Graph-Frontend/README.md

 This is a Next.js-based web application used to display codes and clusters.
 For backend see [Code-Graph-Backend](https://github.com/bruehldev/Code-Graph-Backend).

+## Disclaimer

+This project has later been renamed to AnnoPlot.

 ## Requirements

 Ensure that a version of Node.js is installed: